Krylov Subspace Recycling For Matrix Functions: The Arnoldi approximation to

-In the full orthogonalization method FOM for linear systems \cite{saad2003iterative}, $\textbf{x}_j$ from \eqref{FOM:eq} is obtained from the Arnoldi process which computes a nested orthonormal basis for $\mathcal{K}_{j}( \textbf{A} , \textbf{b})$.
-Arranging the basis vectors as the columns of a matrix $\textbf{V}_{j} \in \mathbb{C}^{n \times j}$, the Arnoldi process can be summarized via the Arnoldi relation
+Usually, this {\em FOM approximation} \cite{saad2003iterative} is obtained from the Arnoldi process which computes a nested orthonormal basis for $\mathcal{K}_{j}( A , \vb)$.
+Arranging the basis vectors as the columns of a matrix $V_{j} \in \mathbb{C}^{n \times j}$, the Arnoldi process can be summarized via the Arnoldi relation

-where $\overline{\textbf{H}}_{j} \in \mathbb{C}^{(j+1) \times j}$ is an upper Hessenberg matrix and $\textbf{H}_{j} \in \mathbb{C}^{j \times j}$ arises from $\overline{\textbf{H}}_{j}$ by deleting the last row.
-The FOM iterate $\textbf{x}_j$ satisfying \eqref{FOM:eq} can then be computed as $\textbf{x}_j = \|\textbf{b}\| \textbf{V}_j \textbf{H}_j^{-1} \textbf{e}_1$, where $\textbf{e}_1$ is the first canonical unit vector in $\mathbb{C}^{j}$.
+where $\overline{H}_{j} \in \mathbb{C}^{(j+1) \times j}$ is an upper Hessenberg matrix and $H_{j} \in \mathbb{C}^{j \times j}$ arises from $\overline{H}_{j}$ by deleting the last row.
+The FOM iterate $\vx_j$ satisfying \eqref{FOM:eq} can then be computed as $\vx_j = \|\vb\| V_j H_j^{-1} \ve_1$, where $\ve_1$ is the first canonical unit vector in $\mathbb{C}^{j}$.